Higher Education: The Top Cannabis Science Courses in the US and Canada

 Another course designed for medical clinicians, the University of Washington’s medicinal cannabis program primes students to confidently discuss cannabis as a treatment of chronic pain with their patients.
 Entrants will learn about the body’s endocannabinoid system and how it interacts with cannabis’ unique chemistry.

 While the Garden State still mulls over legalizing adult use, students at Stockton University can at least get an education in the substance as part of their minor in cannabis studies.
 While most of the minor’s five courses center on the bureaucracy of the industry, the program’s coordinator, Kathy Sedia, is an associate professor of biology and so also teaches the clinical merits of cannabis and patient research.

 Canadian Cannabis Courses

 As the country’s most populated province, Ontario was bound to become the central hub of Canadian cannabis post-legalization.
 And so many of the region’s universities have adopted cannabis programs to supply this burgeoning market with a capable, educated workforce.

-And for the province’s budding cannabis scientists, that education could well start at Niagara College, which offers a commercial cannabis production programme that teaches students plant nutrition, pest management, and crop health.
-Speaking to the Washington Post, the programme’s organizer, Professor Bill MacDonald, said that he “had licensed producers come to the college and say, ‘We need highly trained personnel.’
+And for the province’s budding cannabis scientists, that education could well start at Niagara College, which offers a commercial cannabis production program that teaches students plant nutrition, pest management, and crop health.
+Speaking to the Washington Post, the program’s organizer, Professor Bill MacDonald, said that he “had licensed producers come to the college and say, ‘We need highly trained personnel.’
 The demand is just huge.”